IramAbid/gitcmd/README.md

 # git help --all or -a: Print all the available commands on the standard output.

 # git help --all --no-external-commands: exclude the listing of external "git-*" commands found in the $PATH

+# git help --all --no-verbose: When used with --all, print description for all recognized commands.
+This is the default.